 Is this visit wheelchair accesible ?

-Yes, the Opera house is entirely wheelchair accessible.
-The only part we can't really see in a wheelchair is the floor dedicated to temporary exhibition, but we generally just have a look during a normal tour, which doesn't include the exhibition.
+Yes, the Opera Garnier is entirely wheelchair accessible.
+The only part we can't really see in a wheelchair is the floor dedicated to temporary exhibitions, which is generally not included during a normal tour.

 Good to know